A Warrantless Arrest in a Home is Generally Illegal

 If the police enter a home without a warrant, any arrest is probably illegal, and all evidence obtained is subject to suppression.

-The judge should dismiss your case if the police violated your 4th Amendment Rights!
+The judge should dismiss your case if the police violated your 4th Amendment Rights and conducted a Warrantless Arrest in a Home!

 In Payton v.
 New York, the United States Supreme Court held an officer could not forcibly enter a home to make a warrantless felony arrest unless exigent circumstances are present, regardless of whether there is a state statute that gives the officer the authority to enter the residence forcibly.

 Despite common misconceptions about law enforcement powers in Michigan, the law (MCL 764.21) does not automatically authorize a police officer to make a forcible entry into a home to effectuate a warrantless felony arrest.
-Exigent circumstances must exist before a police officer can make a forcible, non-consensual entry into a residence to effectuate a warrantless felony arrest.
+Exigent circumstances must exist before a police officer can make a forcible, non-consensual warrantless arrest in a home.
 Exigent circumstances include hot pursuit, substantial need to prevent a suspect’s escape, and significant and apparent danger to the police or others.
 Officers regularly make up or exaggerate facts to justify a warrantless entry by claiming “exigent circumstances.”

 For example, it is common for an officer to claim that they believed a suspect would destroy evidence if the officers took time to get a warrant.
 This type of excuse, if frequently a pretext and the alleged emergency or exigency, is only created when the officers approach the home and attempt to force entry.
 In most cases, the officer can get the warrant before arriving at the home, and the “exigency” never has to materialize.